dominguerilla/RPG-COMBAT/Notes/USE.md

 ## Stats
 All fighters in the battle system have stats that the designer specifies.
 However, the fighter has two values for each stat: intrinsic and extrinsic. *Intrinsic* stat values are the base values that a fighter has. *Extrinsic* stat values are calculated from its intrinsic values, equipment bonuses, and any buffs/debuffs that the fighter is affected by.

+### Usage
+Define the possible stats that every fighter must have in the enum Stats.STAT.
+Examples include STR, DEX, INT, etc...

 ## CombatantData
 The CombatantData (CD) ScriptableObject gives details on a fighter, and all fighters should have a CD asset of their own.
 Each CD contains: